RandomSearch18/a-level-project/docs/readme.md

 ![A combination button, showing "avoid", neutral, and "prefer" states](assets/design/ui/combi-button-v1.excalidraw.svg)

-Andrews' feedback:
+Andrew's feedback:

 - Neutral state is not very obvious
-  - Just saw it as a separator
+  - He just saw it as a separator
 - Wanted to ensure that the circular bits are lined up with the rectangular bits
-- He agreed that avoid and prefer should be that way around
+- He agreed that "avoid" and "prefer" should be that way around

 ###### Combination button (iteration 2)